 How to Care for Cashmere When you Have no Time or Patience

-Cashmere seems complicated.
-So many folks saying you need to wash in a bowl and reshape and scrunch just so as to not stretch and use fancy detergents… I agree these methods are the best for preserving cashmere.
-However, we are grown-ass women with busy lives and few of us have the time or patience for hand-washing our delicates.
+Cashmere seems so complicated.
+So many experts believe you need to wash cashmere in a bowl and reshape and scrunch just so as not to stretch it.
+You need fancy detergents or no detergent and the gentlest of cleansers.
+Caring for cashmere is a multi-step, complicated process, but it provides you with decades of cashmere sweaters that remain looking new.
+I agree that such methods are the best for preserving cashmere.
+However, we are grown-ass women with busy lives, and few of us have the time or patience for hand-washing our delicates.

 How to Launder a Cashmere Sweater at Home in Your Washing Machine